 Before you get anything made up or even register the name of your business, you need to do some serious thinking about branding.
 That’s the name, colours, logo, brand values and public persona of your business.
 Branding is an essential part of starting up your cleaning business, as this is what your customers and the public will see when they come across you.

-It is how you will be identified, talked about and remembered, so naturally your brand needs to be something clean (ha!), easy to understand and impactful.
+It is how you will be identified, talked about and remembered, so naturally, your brand needs to be something clean, easy to understand and impactful.
 Not an easy task if branding or visual design isn’t your thing.
 But if you are struggling to come up with a brand identity for your business, don’t just settle for the easy option.
 There are plenty of people out there – from freelance graphic designers to brand positioning agencies – who can help you uncover what your band is about and design materials that put that out into the world.
 And if you’re concerned about cost, don’t worry – there are solutions for every budget.
 If you know your skills aren’t in branding or design, seek out professional help.

-Before you seek the help of a professional, you will need to think about the type of customer you want to target (which should be easy if you’ve done your research), and see if there are any business decisions you could make that would be favourable to that type of client.
-These business decisions are also brand decisions, and should be something you promote.
+Before you seek the help of a professional, you will need to think about the type of customer you want to target (which should be easy if you’ve done your research) and see if there are any business decisions you could make that would be favourable to that type of client.
+These business decisions are also brand decisions and should be something you promote.

-So, for example, you could pledge to only use eco-friendly, green cleaning products to attract the environmentally friendly, or high quality, luxury products for those looking to make a statement.
+So, for example, you could pledge only to use eco-friendly, green cleaning products to attract the environmentally friendly, or high quality, luxury products for those looking to make a statement.
 You could donate some of your time to a local charity or good cause, or act as a mentor for the younger generation.
 All of these decisions will have an effect on your branding and help you position yourself as having a unique and special offering that customers want to buy into.

-Advertising is a crucial activity for cleaners, as it is the main source of new clients.
+Advertising is a crucial activity for cleaners, as it is the primary source of new clients.
 There are numerous ways you can advertise your cleaning services, and it may take some experimentation to find what works for you.
 A few tried and tested methods for the cleaning trade include:

 Newspaper/magazine advertising: For trades and domestic services, local magazines or newspapers are still a firm favourite for advertising.
 They are usually inexpensive, and tend to yield good results, mainly because this is where many people expect to find these sorts of businesses.
 So if you are doing any work for domestics or commercials, this is a pretty safe way to go.
-Make sure you advert is well designed, eye-catching and not too wordy.
+Make sure your advert is well designed, eye-catching and not too wordy.